Meeponic/Soccer-paper/README.md

 Soccer paper game written in Raylib

-The game does not have an online model so far, you play with yourself.
+The game does not have an online mode so far, you play with yourself.

 <p>
 <img src="SoccerPaper.gif" alt="" width="500" height="400" >